About Loma Linda University General Education

 As a Seventh-day Adventist health sciences institution, Loma Linda University seeks to exemplify a life of service and sensitivity beyond the requirements of academic excellence within a professional discipline.
 With its rich spiritual heritage, the University places special emphasis on educating its students for a life of service in a global community.

 General education at Loma Linda University consists of courses, lectures, programs, and activities coordinated with the intent to integrate faith and learning.
-In addition to the basics of cultural heritage and diversity, scientific inquiry and analysis, communication, and wellness, the curriculum emphasizes the University’s spiritual heritage; as well as moral and ethical decision making that is grounded in Christian principles.
+In addition to the basics of cultural heritage and diversity, scientific inquiry and analysis, communication, and wellness, the curriculum emphasizes the University’s spiritual heritage; as well as moral and ethical decision-making that is grounded in Christian principles.

-Domain 1: Religion and Humanities (28-32 quarter units)
+Domain 2: Art and Humanities (16 quarter units)

-Domain 3: Communication (9-13 quarter units)
+Domain 5: Written and Oral Communication (9 quarter units)

-Domain 4: Health and Wellness (2-6 quarter units)
+Domain 6: Health and Wellness (2 quarter units)

 Why General Education at Loma Linda?